pegasystems/pega-helm-charts/charts/pega/README.md

 ### For Pega Platform 8.6 and later:

 Pega recommends using the chart ['backingservices'](../backingservices) to enable the use of a search and reporting service in your deployment.
-This is a shareable and independently manageable search solution for Pega Platform that replaces the previously used Elasticsearch.
+This is an independently manageable search solution for Pega Platform that replaces the previously used Elasticsearch.
 To use this search and reporting service, you must follow the deployment instructions provided at [backingservices](../backingservices/README.md) to provision the service.
-The Search and Reporting Service (SRS) Url can be configured with the current Pega platform environment using the below configuration in values.yaml.
+The Search and Reporting Service (SRS) Url can be configured with the current Pega platform environment using the below configuration in values.yaml using the parameters mentioned below:

 Parameter   | Description   | Default value
 ---         | ---           | ---